 - Outlines who needs to communicate what and when

 Hold a feedback workshop.
 If you’ve attended an Animals Amplified Strong Teams Strong Trainers workshop, we do a feedback activity to walk through how to give feedback.
 We watch strangers training animals and we role play giving them feedback as if we were there in person.
 Then other participants offer feedback on how they would have felt and/or perceived the feedback if they were the trainer.
 You can create your own activity.
 You can pretend you’re talking to strangers or just ask each other questions like, “If I find a diet you made wrong, how should I tell you?”

 In our feedback workshop I learned _______________ about my team members and how they like to receive feedback.
 List your teammates below and one thing you’ll keep in mind moving forward.

 Implement your system and follow up.
 Once you’ve started testing out your system don’t forget to check in often and see if your problems are improving.
 Better yet, create SMART goals around your clearly defined communication problems and then measure if they are improving.
 For example, if you’re trying to reduce the number of omissions in your communication.
 Your SMART goal would be: I will have less than 5 omissions/month by June.
 The team will keep track of my omissions daily in a notebook.

 What is one SMART goal for your system, when will you follow up, and who is responsible for following up?

 My goal is Specific, Measurable, Attainable, Relevant, and Timebound.

-You can’t do this alone and will require the effort of the team, but bringing these steps to a team meeting and working through them together can go a long way in improving your systems!
+You can’t do this alone.
+It will require the effort of the team.
+However, bringing these steps to a team meeting and working through them together can go a long way in improving your systems!